ONSdigital/dp-search-reindex-batch/README.md

 Please make sure your elasticsearch server is running locally on localhost:11200 and version of the server is 7.10, which is the current supported version.
 You may use `dp-compose/v2/stacks/search` stack for this.

-Please ensure to set the 'TOPIC_TAGGING_ENABLED' flag to true, if the topic tagging feature is required.
+Please ensure to set the 'ENABLE_TOPIC_TAGGING' flag to true, if the topic tagging feature is required.

 If you want to run the reindex script locally but loading data from an environment (e.g. `sandbox`), you may run `dp ssh` with port forwarding for dataset-api and zebedee (please check the services IPs and ports